meaniebeanie22/meaniebeanie22.github.io/chapters/i-strike-the-jolly-roger.md

 5. Israel plotting to kill Jim

 #### Analysis:
 In this chapter we begin to see who Israel *really* is - a cold hard pirate, who will backstab those who have saved him for personal gain.
 We hear more of Jim's plan to bring the ship around, and how the ship has fallen into disrepair as those onboard have neglected her.
-We have a recount of the prior activities that have occured on the *Hispaniola* after it was abandoned, possible future events are hinted at throughout the chapter (including Hands' killing Jim).
+We have a recount of the prior activities that have occurred on the *Hispaniola* after it was abandoned, possible future events are hinted at throughout the chapter (including Hands' killing Jim).

 ## Annotated chapter
 I HAD scarce gained a position on the [:bowsprit](https://en.wikipedia.org/wiki/Bowsprit) when the [:flying jib](#sailpic)